briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-    9. _(9)_ If the victim of the offense is a judge, magistrate, prosecutor or court official or employee whom the offender knows or has reasonable cause to know is a judge, magistrate, prosecutor or court official or employee, and if the victim is engaged in the performance of the victim’s duties, assault is one of the following:
+    9. _(9)_ If the victim of the offense is a judge, magistrate, prosecutor or court official or employee whom the offender knows or has reasonable cause to know is a judge, magistrate, prosecutor or court official or employee, and if the victim is engaged in the performance of the victim's duties, assault is one of the following:

         1. _(A)_ Except as otherwise provided in subsection (c)(9)B. of this